Green Then, Green Now

-Whether it's our research focus on solar energy, experiments with hydrogen fuel cell technology, or our campus fleet of battery-powered automobiles, we're no strangers to the idea of protecting the environment.
+Whether it's our research focus on solar or wind energy, hybrid cars, innovative energy storage, fuel cells, growing renewable resources like willow or bamboo, or our smart energy house, we're no strangers to the idea of protecting the environment.
 In fact, we've been doing it since our creation as an agricultural college.
 Now, as a leading technology college, we're changing the ways to think about renewable energy.

 At Farmingdale State College, we don't have to "Go Green."
 We've been doing it for 100 years.